mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 then we will deploy the services.yaml file & kubectl appy -f deployment.yaml kubectl get pod & svc for cross verifications

+## In inerview asked me >> do you have interaction of databse team? are you involve in any cutover ?

+Yes, I collaborate with the database team for schema changes and data migrations.
+I’ve also participated in cutovers, coordinating deployments, migrations, and monitoring to ensure a smooth transition to the new system.